jozu-ai/kitops/docs/src/docs/quick-start.md

 In this guide, we'll use ModelKits and the kit CLI to easily:
 * Package up a model, notebook, and datasets into a single ModelKit you can share through your existing tools
-* Push the ModelKit package to a public or private registry
+* Push that versioned ModelKit package to a registry
 * Grab only the assets you need from the ModelKit for testing, integration, local running, or deployment
-* Run an LLM locally to speed app integration, testing, or experimentation

 ## Before we start...